 Glossary of the most common HR terms and acronyms to assist professionals navigating the ever-growing and ever-changing world of HR terminology.

-Fringe benefits are any extra benefit an employee receives in addition to or instead of a salary for services provided.
+Fringe benefits are any extra employee benefit one receives in addition to or instead of a salary for services provided.
 Put simply, fringe benefits are the little “perks” employees receive for working at a company that isn’t included in an employee’s regular income.

 It is important to note, however, that an individual doesn’t necessarily need to be an employee to receive these benefits.
 Independent contractors, partners, or directors performing services for an employer may also receive fringe benefits.

 - Life insurance